Mlesn1/GeminiDiscordHelper/README.md

    cd ~/gemini-discord-bot && python pythonanywhere_bot.py
    ```
 3. This will run the bot continuously without the web interface

+### Auto-response Configuration

+You can configure the following auto-response settings in your .env file:

+- `AUTO_RESPONSE_CHANNELS`: Comma-separated list of channel IDs where the bot auto-responds to all messages
+- `AUTO_RESPONSE_IGNORE_PREFIX`: Messages starting with these prefixes will be ignored in auto-response channels
+- `AUTO_RESPONSE_COOLDOWN`: Cooldown seconds between auto-responses in the same channel
+- `ENABLE_MENTION_RESPONSES`: Enable/disable bot responses when directly mentioned (@Bot)
+- `ENABLE_DIRECT_MESSAGE_RESPONSES`: Enable/disable bot responses in direct messages (DMs)

 ### 5. Troubleshooting